fireinrain/github-trending/TrendsHist.md

 ## Java

+* 【2025-08-16】[sepinf\-inc / IPED](https://github.com/sepinf-inc/IPED) - IPED Digital Forensic Tool  It is an open source software that can be used to process and analyze digital evidence, often seized at crime scenes by law enforcement or in a corporate investigation by private examiners
 * 【2025-08-15】[kishanrajput23 / Java\-Projects\-Collections](https://github.com/kishanrajput23/Java-Projects-Collections) - Contribute in this repository by raising a genuine PR  Then get verified, and earn the free swags from Hacktoberfest 2023
 * 【2025-08-13】[DP-Hridayan / aShellYou](https://github.com/DP-Hridayan/aShellYou) - A material you designed app for your ADB needs
 * 【2025-08-12】[TownyAdvanced / Towny](https://github.com/TownyAdvanced/Towny) - Towny Advanced Minecraft plugin for Bukkit/Spigot